AmethystFramework/framework/README.md

 3. Interaction support, There is built-in button, selection and more.
 4. More awesome things about our framework for you to discover.

+For an example / information please visit our [Example Directory](https://github.com/AmethystFramework/examples)!

 **Our docs are currently in progress and will be made eventually.**